Resident Training Program - Internal Medicine Residency

 - All sites have full electronic medical records, with EPIC at UMMC and Mercy, and CPRS at the VA.

 - Non-teaching services admit patients at all sites to help patient flow and ensure we meet all ACGME rules.
-At UMMC, we have non-teaching services for general medicine, step-down intermediate care unit (IMC), oncology, renal transplant services and bone marrow transplant unit.
+At UMMC, we have non-teaching services for general medicine, step-down intermediate care unit (IMC), BMT, renal transplant services and bone marrow transplant unit.
 The VA and Mercy have general medicine nonteaching services.

 Wellness in Residency Training

 We are committed to ensuring residents have a balance between their training and their personal life.
 Our extensive wellness curriculum includes many components -- from monthly conferences on topics such as nutrition, stress management, exercise, meditation, chair yoga and fatigue management -- to reading essays and books, educational retreats, baseball games (go O's) and evening social events.
 One of our favorites is when the service dogs visit us and provide some quiet time for the residents.
-So that residents have time for doctor's appointments, errands and other personal issues, they have four personal 1/2-days off (in addition to regularly scheduled days off and vacation time).
+So that residents have time for doctor's appointments, errands and other personal issues, they have four wellness1/2-days off (in addition to regularly scheduled days off and vacation time).
 The RISE Program - Resilience in Stressful Events - helps teams and individual residents cope with adverse patient events.
 The GME Office orchestrates events through the House Staff Association with four big events throughout the year.
 The highlight of the year is the annual Valentine's Day Ball at the B&O Museum.

 Leadership and Teaching Skills

 The development of leadership and teaching skills is an important part of residency training.
 Throughout their rotations, residents develop the necessary skills to be clinical supervisors and teachers of the medical teams.
 By taking on progressive responsibilities, residents become comfortable dealing with a wide variety of clinical situations, including patient care, interpersonal situations and teaching.
 Residents attend an annual educational retreat where they improve their skills in giving feedback, teaching in small groups, managing conflict, and team building.
-An annual educational retreat for interns in the fall helps to boost their skills early in the year and provides a social event to enjoy time with their classmates.
+An annual educational retreat for interns in the fall helps to boost their skills early in the year and provides a dinner social event to enjoy time with their classmates.
 A best resident-teacher award is given to a senior resident each year -- reaffirming the importance placed on excellence in teaching as part of each resident's core responsibilities.
 Our residents consistently receive the majority of the teaching awards given by the medical students, including AOA Honor Society and the Gold Humanism Honor Society.

 Resident Evaluation and Curriculum Development

 Ongoing communication between residents and faculty is highly valued and considered critical to our success.
 We have developed a comprehensive core curriculum that is delivered through our noon conference series.
-Residents reviewed monthly feedback on their clinical milestones through our web-based evaluation system (E*Value).
+Residents review monthly feedback on their clinical milestones through our web-based evaluation system (E*Value).
 Similarly, residents evaluate attending teaching and the educational value of the rotations, providing real-time feedback to the education leadership.
 Through our Peer Evaluation System, residents evaluate their interns and interns evaluate their supervising residents.
 Students evaluate residents on their clinical, teaching and leadership skills, and residents provide valuable evaluations of their medical students.
 This comprehensive multi-source feedback system ensures that residents are continually striving to improve their skills in a positive and nurturing environment.
 Residents meet with Dr. Wolfsthal in a formal semi-annual mentoring and feedback session where we review the resident's clinical performance, career interests, and educational goals for the coming year.
-Through the Postgraduate Education Committee, resident representatives from each class review feedback about the program and rotations, and contribute to the educational process.
+Through the Postgraduate Education Committee, resident representatives from each class review feedback about the program, and contribute to the educational process.
 An Annual Needs Assessment gives residents another way to evaluate the overall residency and its components.
 Residents and faculty from all the divisions actively participate in this review process to continuously improve the curriculum and meet the needs of our residents.